-Making cost-savings to your travel program is never going to be easy.
+Making cost-savings to your travel programme is never going to be easy.
 You’re trying to provide value to the business without breaking the bank or being too restrictive.
 There’s no single approach to control costs.
 But bringing a fresh approach to cost-savings, by refocusing on your strategy, and rethinking how you set your travel budget, it’s possible to gain greater insight that allows you to make informed decisions on your costs.
-It’s about working to understand the needs of the business and creating an approach to cost-savings that brings true value to the organization.
+It’s about working to understand the needs of the business and creating an approach to cost-savings that brings true value to the organisation.

 As part of a travel cost-saving initiative, it's crucial that all costs are tracked including the hidden costs mentioned.
 This data can come from expense reports, corporate credit card data and online booking engines, but the key is to make sure this data is easily consolidated and visible.
-Where travelers are booking using their own tools, you might consider plugging these tools into your current travel management program to keep visibility and spend reporting accurate.
+Where travellers are booking using their own tools, you might consider plugging these tools into your current travel management programme to keep visibility and spend reporting accurate.